larksuite/lark-samples/web_app_with_auth/python/README.md

 # Quickly create a login-free web app

-If you need to develop a web app that obtains the information of logged-in Lark users from the browser, you can refer to this article as an example.
-As an example about getting started with web app, this article describes how to use the identity verification capabilities provided by Lark Open Platform to complete the login-free web page of a third party and obtain logged-in user information
+If you need to develop a web app that obtains the information of logged-in Feishu users from the browser, you can refer to this article as an example.
+As an example about getting started with web app, this article describes how to use the identity verification capabilities provided by Feishu Open Platform to complete the login-free web page of a third party and obtain logged-in user information

 ## Runtime environment